-- Select Active if the current outputs are to be switched to active. - Press ENTER. - All switchable current outputs are switched to active. - Select Passive if the current outputs are to be switched to passive. - Press ENTER. - All switchable current outputs are switched to passive.
+- Select Active if the current output is to be switched to active.
+Select Passive if the current output is to be switched to passive. - Press ENTER.

 9.3 Start of the measurement

 Pass the program branch Parameters in its entirety if - is displayed for all channels.